kmfd/9TVs/README.md

 # Keyboard Controls

-numpad main control
+numpad can be used for main controls
-(For 4TVs, just use 4-5-1-2 numbers)
+(For 4TVs, just use `4-5-1-2` numbers instead of the full 9)

 ```
     * -
 7 8 9 +